raycast/extensions/extensions/ohdear/README.md

 [Oh Dear](https://ohdear.app) is the all-in-one monitoring tool for your entire website.

-It uptime, SSL certificates, broken links, scheduled tasks, application health, DNS, domain expiry and more.
+It monitors uptime, SSL certificates, broken links, scheduled tasks, application health, DNS, domain expiry and more.

 We send notifications when something's wrong.
 All that paired with a developer friendly API and kick-ass documentation.